apache/arrow/docs/source/java/memory.rst

 Development Guidelines
 ======================
+Applications should generally:
 * Use the BufferAllocator interface in APIs instead of RootAllocator.
-* Applications should generally create one RootAllocator at the start of the program.
+* Create one RootAllocator at the start of the program.
-* Remember to close() allocators after use (whether they are child allocators or the RootAllocator), either manually or preferably via a try-with-resources statement.
+* ``close()`` allocators after use (whether they are child allocators or the RootAllocator), either manually or preferably via a try-with-resources statement.

 Debugging Memory Leaks/Allocation
 =================================

-Allocators have a debug mode, that makes it easier to figure out where a leak is originated (Consider to add this parameter to your application: ``-Darrow.memory.debug.allocator=true``).
-This parameter enable to create an historical log about the memory allocation.
+Allocators have a debug mode that makes it easier to figure out where a leak is originated.
+To enable it, enable assertions with ``-ea`` or set the system property, ``-Darrow.memory.debug.allocator=true``.
+When enabled, a log will be kept of allocations.

 Arrow modules use logback to collect logs, configure it properly to see your logs (create ``logback-test.xml`` file on resources folder and your project could read that by conventions).